karttikjangid/Dynamic-ETL-pipeline/docs/api_reference.md

 **Content-Type**: `multipart/form-data`

 **Form Fields**:
-- `file` (required): The file to upload (`.txt` or `.md` extensions) containing any combination of JSON, key-value pairs, HTML tables, CSV blocks, YAML fragments, or Markdown code blocks
+- `file` (required): The file to upload (`.txt`, `.md`, or text-based `.pdf` extensions) containing any combination of JSON, key-value pairs, HTML tables, CSV blocks, YAML fragments, or Markdown/PDF code blocks
 - `source_id` (optional): Custom identifier for the data source.
 If not provided, auto-generated from filename
 - `version` (optional): Force a specific schema version (positive integer)